Mbed-TLS/mbedtls/SECURITY.md

 validation is performed separately to ensure that they are compliant to the relevant specifications.
 This makes Mbed TLS on its own unsuitable use in a Certificate Authority (CA).

+However, Mbed TLS aims to protect against memory corruption and other undefined behavior when parsing certificates and CSRs.
+If a CSR or signed certificate causes undefined behavior when it is parsed by Mbed TLS, that is considered a security vulnerability.